jskeet/DemoCode/Drums/index.md

 - Fix the Ride vedit overlay for the TD-50
 - Introduce a "default kit number" in kit files, and allow it to be edited
 - Improve display of the root node in Kit Explorer (no more "Kit 1")
+- The use of sliders for numeric fields

 ## Version 0.1, 2019-09-15